• Skip to primary navigation

 Instructions

-• Chop the meat into rather small cubes.
-Pat them dry with some kitchen paper.
+• Chop the pork into rather small cubes.
+Pat them dry with paper towels.

-• Melt the lard or heat the oil in a cast iron pan.
-Fry the meat cubes until nicely browned all over.
-Do this in two batches if your pan is not large enough, the pan should not be overcrowded.
+• Brown pork cubes: Melt the lard or heat the oil in the pan.
+Brown the meat all over.
+Do this in two batches if necessary, don't overcrowd the pan.

-• Return all the meat cubes to the pan and add the finely chopped onion and about ½ teaspoon salt.
+• Add onion: Return all the meat cubes to the pan and add the finely chopped onion and about ยฝ teaspoon salt.

-• Add ¼ cup water, cover and cook gently for about 20 minutes or until the meat is quite tender.
+• Simmer pork: Add ยผ of cup water, cover, and cook gently for about 20 minutes or until the meat is tender.
 Add a splash of water or so if necessary, if you notice that the dish becomes too dry.

-• In the meantime heat the vegetable oil and fry the eggs in a large pan.
+• Fry the eggs: In the meantime, heat the vegetable oil and fry the eggs in a large pan.

-• Sprinkle some parsley over the dish and serve hot with polenta and pickled vegetables.
+• Serve tochitura: Divide the stew between four serving dishes, add a fried egg and some cheese on top.
+Sprinkle parsley over the dish and serve hot with polenta and pickled vegetables.

 Nutrition